This can be a bit deep to ponder but with the global pandemic situation, this fourth industrial revolution is probably already in progress.

 Another point to note would be the power of brand, a quality assurance towards a particular brand that could come in the form of a service/quality or even assurance may be able to enhance the brand power.
 The opposite also holds for brands that faces competition, margins and quality control or even a layered middle-man system can be greatly reduced in the face of the revolution.

-Very likely, we would be very used to seeing powerhouses and many others who have the resources to keep the basics before the revolution and tweak them to provide a transition phase of moving into a new economy or as we know it, new world.
+Very likely, we would be very used to seeing powerhouses or Goliath as we know.
+There will also be another group who have the resources to the revoluionise.
+This provides a transition phase of moving into a new economy or as we know it, new world.
 Developed nations, emerging markets look likely to benefit from such a drastic change and the next generation of technology and age will be something different from the hard working baby boomers.